sibelius-notes/mdf/1199/music270.md

 title: MUSIC 270 - Music Theory 1
 layout: toc
 parent: Fall 2019
+prof: Terry Paynter
 ---

-Note that this page has removed all vextab scores.
-Check [here](https://notes.sibeliusp.com/markdown/1199/music270_review/) for the one with vextab.
+Note that this page has removed all vextab scores due to rendering issues...
+This set of notes is meant to review the material and it is not taken during the class.

 # Musical Density: Triads, Seventh Chords, and Texture